kedacore/keda-docs/content/docs/2.9/scalers/datadog.md

 Using the example above, if we assume that `http.requests` is currently returning `360`, dividing that by `180` in the query, results in a value of `2`; if `http.backlog` returns `90`, dividing that by `30` in the query, results in a value of `3`.
 With the `max` Aggregator set, the scaler will set the target scale to `3` as that is the higher value from all returned queries.

-## Unexpected metrics value in DataDog API response
+## Cases of unexpected metrics value in DataDog API response
 ### Latest data point is unavailable

 By default Datadog scaler retrieves the metrics with time window from `now - metadata.age (in seconds)` to `now`, however, some kinds of queries need a small delay (usually 30 secs - 2 mins) before data is available when querying from the API.
 In this case, adjust `timeWindowOffset` to ensure that the latest point of your query is always available.